spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 };
 ```

-Instead, you must use the `CreateTransformSnapshot` method provided by the `TransformUtils` class.
+Instead, you must use the `TransformUtils.CreateTransformSnapshot` static method.
 This is to ensure that the contents of an entity's `TransformInternal` component are compressed using the Transform Synchronization module's new compression scheme.

 ```csharp
 // This is the correct way of initialising a `TransformInternal` snapshot manually.